When you run a business globally, your website is one of the most powerful tools to reach and communicate with your target audience.

 Ecommerce sites must also post the information specified in the Commercial Transactions Law.

 Even if the website is managed in the U.S., your Japanese website must meet these regulations, especially if you have a physical presence in Japan.

 The above images are from the footer on Apple’s websites in the U.S., U.K., Japan, and China.

-On the Chinese site, they indicate the website registration number below footer links as required by Chinese regulations.
+The Chinese website indicates the website registration number below the footer links as required by Chinese regulations.